-- (ii) Despite (i) the public always has the right to access to information on polluting emissions into the environment.
-Furthermore, public authorities are always obliged to by their own initiative provide information if there is a reason to believe that emissions of polluting substances into the environment may lead to dangerous effects on the health of people or animals. - (d) According to Act No 37/1993 on public administration public authorities that receive a request that they are not the right authority to deal with, shall forward the request to the correct authority as well as informing the person who made request thereof. - (e) If only a part of the file or data in question is exempted access shall be given to the rest of the file/data given that it is possible to separate the two. - (f) A decision to refuse access or partly refuse access must be in writing and reasons given for the refusal, according to art 14 of Act No 23/2006 on Access to information on environmental matters. - (g) According to Act No 23/2006 on Access to information on environmental matters a fee can be charged for printing, photocopying and other costs that may derive from making the requested information available, such as staff costs.
-The Minister for the Environment and Natural Resources must decide these fees by regulation.
+- (d) According to the Administrative Procedure Act No. 37/1993 public authorities that receive a request that they are not the right authority to deal with, shall forward the request to the correct authority as well as informing the person who made request thereof. - (e) If only a part of the file or data in question is exempted access shall be given to the rest of the file/data, if it is possible to separate the two (Article 5, paragraph 3 of Act No. 140/2012). - (f) A decision to refuse access or partly refuse access must be in writing and reasons given for the refusal, according to Article 19 of Act No. 140/2012 on Access to Information.
+The decision shall include the opinion on additional access, cf paragraph 2, article 11, and instructions on the right of appeal, cf. article 20. - (g) According to Article 18, paragraph 3, of Act No. 141/2012 a fee can be charged for printing, photocopying and other costs that may derive from making the requested information available, such as staff costs.
+The Prime Minister must decide these fees by regulation.